sanskriti16/robustest_documentation_source/hubappium_new.rst

 **adbExecTimeout** - In case you are running your tests on a mobile browser, it is highly recommended to add the **adbExecTimeout** desired capability and give it a high value of say 2000000.
 This ensures that tests do not error due to timeout.

+**runSetting** - User can create a Run Setting and provide the Run Setting ID as the value of the **runSetting** desired capability to configure various aspects of the Appium job.

 3. Setting Timeout Values

-**runSetting** - User can create a Run Setting and provide the Run Setting ID as the value of the **runSetting** desired capability to configure various aspects of the Appium job.
+User can create a Run Setting and provide the Run Setting ID as the value of the **runSetting** desired capability to configure various aspects of the Appium job.
 The attributes currently supported are

 a. *runTimeout* - this value (in secs) can be used to specify the max amount of time a job can run before it is closed by the system on account of exceeding the value set for runTimeout.